bumkicho/gblibrary/README.md

 	Create a database from the documents in the Project Gutenberg.
 	Create an interface which allows us to get the word count for each document, either searching by word or document Id.
 	Should include limit flag.
-	(Optional) search words by title or author
-	(Optional) creative features
-	(Optional) automated setup and configuration

 ### Project development